florentgiovannone/SEB-Project-3-front-end/README.md

 ```

 #### Back end
-For the backend we get the user id and use it to find the user.
-we then push the selected wine into the Mycave Array
+For the backend, we get the userId and use it to find the user.
+We then push the selected wine into the myCave Array.
 ```jsx
 export async function updateCave(req: Request, res: Response) {
     console.log('HIT UPDATE CAVE ROUTE');